co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_cart.md

 ### Cart Key in Cart Response ###

-It's possible to do so by return the cart key when you return the cart endpoint.
-Simply download and activate the [Get Cart Enhanced add-on plugin](https://wordpress.org/plugins/cocart-get-cart-enhanced/) and you're good-to-go.
+It's possible to return the cart key when you return the cart endpoint.
+Simply download and activate the [Get Cart Enhanced add-on plugin](#cocart-add-ons-get-cart-enhanced) and you're good-to-go.